Ygallo/book-club/README.md

 ## Books detail page

 - The book detail section displays the book cover image, author, title, and full book description.
-- It also display a heart with a number where the user can like a book.
+- It also displays a heart with a number next to it where the user can like a book.
 Also there are bubble speachs with a number to show if the book has any comment.

+# img

 ## Comment Section